Evidence Exists for the Land of Punt

-According to information unearthed by archeologists, the land called Punt was a great source of riches and slaves and exotic spices and wild animals.
+According to information unearthed by archeologists, the land of Punt was a great source of riches, slaves, exotic spices and wild animals.
 From the descriptions that survived, the land of Punt was a peaceful and prosperous country that seemed to have a wide variety of highly valued goods to trade.
 The discovery of such a society would be a huge accomplishment for an archeologist.

 The only problem is that nobody today knows where Punt was.

 But people have looked.
 The first problem is that we have to rely solely on ancient Egyptian information.
 No other ancient civilization, so far, has unearthed a single reference to the land of Punt–which is unusual.
 This would imply that either Punt only dealt with Egypt (not likely), or else other societies referred to it by other names.

 Any country with so many riches and expensive goods would be ripe for conquest, and yet there is no mention of Egypt (who went to war frequently with neighbors) ever going to war with Punt.